Summertime vegetables you must try while they are in season in Poland

 Kohlrabi/cabbage turnip (kalarepa or kalarepka) – a super-healthy snack in Poland

-Subscribe to our monthly newsletters in English to explore Poland and learn about Poland.
-Once a month you will receive a Newsletter: ‘Explore Poland with Kids‘.
-You will find there featured family-friendly destinations in Poland, handpicked events in selected Polish cities (that may inspire you for a family city break in Poland), dates to remember, and things to do in Poland in a given month:
+Subscribe to our monthly newsletters in English to explore Poland and learn about it.
+Once a month, you will receive a Newsletter: ‘Explore Poland with Kids‘.
+You will find there family-friendly destinations in Poland – beautiful places in Poland worth visiting with children – from city break destinations to hiking in the mountains (lots of practical tips!); things you can’t miss in Poland in a given month; dates to remember, holidays, observances in Poland in a given month so you can mark your calendars accordingly.